amaksr/nsynjs/README.md

 - function with **_someOtherFunc.synjsBin_** property defined: these functions executed in synchronous manner by nsynjs.
 - function without **_someOtherFunc.synjsBin_** property defined
-    - With  **_someOtherFunc.synjsHasCallback_** property defined: this means that someOtherFunc is nsynjs-aware wrapper, so nsynjs should stop and wait untill ctx.resume() is called by wrapper.
+    - With  **_someOtherFunc.nsynjsHasCallback_** property defined: this means that someOtherFunc is nsynjs-aware wrapper, so nsynjs should stop and wait untill ctx.resume() is called by wrapper.
-    - Without  **_someOtherFunc.synjsHasCallback_** property defined: these functions are executed immediately.
+    - Without  **_someOtherFunc.nsynjsHasCallback_** property defined: these functions are executed immediately.

 ## Performance considerations ##